revou-fundamental-course/05-may-25-277ryu/README.md

 - Southeast Asia
 - Australia & New Zealand

-__This project was made in order to submit the mini coding project from RevoU's Software Engineering Fundamental Course-5th May batch__
+_This project was made in order to submit the mini coding project by RevoU's Software Engineering Fundamental Course-5th May batch_
-__Tech used ;
+_Tech used ;
 HTML, CSS, JavaScript
-GitHub pages__
+GitHub pages_